Nike Blazer Mid 77 vs. Converse Chuck Taylor 70

 The Nike Blazer 77 has a leather upper while the Converse Chuck 70 has a canvas upper.

-You can buy the Chucks in leather, but for this comparison, I will use the canvas version because it is more popular.
 Here is the Nike Blazer 77 vs. Converse Chuck 70 comparison:

 1. Appearance comparison

-As a result, the Converse Chuck 70 is more breathable, and therefore, is going to keep your feet cooler, making it a better option for the summer.
 However, the canvas material also makes the Converse Chuck 70 less durable than the Nike Blazer 77.

 Nike Blazer Mid 77 on feet.